Nuclear modification factor within a dynamical approach to the complex entropic index: Results and discussion

 The bottom-right panel presents the parameter $T_D$, which sets the energy scale in the phenomenological drag coefficient.
 At 2.76~TeV, it shows little dependence on centrality.
 At 5.02~TeV, larger uncertainties prevent a definitive conclusion, though the average value is slightly higher.
 Given the non-relativistic nature of the approximation, we refrain from assigning strong physical meaning to these results, including those for $T_{Kin}$.
 Nonetheless, the smooth behaviour of $T_D$ supports the robustness of the phenomenological drag description and suggests it may serve as a reliable starting point for more realistic modelling.

-The results indicate that the radial expansion velocity of the fluid is independent of collision centrality, with values of $u = 0.99899$c at 2.76TeV and $u = 0.9985$c at 5.02TeV, showing an almost negligible dependence on both centrality and collision energy.
-These values are significantly higher than those predicted by hydrodynamical models, which typically yield fluid velocities between 50\% and 80\% of the speed of light.
-However, it is important to note that in the blast-wave approach, the fluid velocity is constrained to be above the speed of sound, which can reach up to $c_s \cong 0.6$ for the QGP~\cite{Borsnyi2010,Bazavov2014}, whereas hydrodynamical models constrain the fluid velocity to remain below the speed of sound.
-Moreover, simplification adopted in the present calculations, such as the narrow cylindrical shell that contains the fluid in the freeze-out mechanism, can lead to enhanced velocity because of the higher energy density involved in the expansion.
+The results indicate that the radial expansion velocity of the fluid is essentially independent of collision centrality, with values of $u = 0.99899 \, c$ at 2.76 TeV and $u = 0.9985 \, c$ at 5.02 TeV.
+This shows an almost negligible dependence on both centrality and collision energy.
+These values are, however, significantly higher than those predicted by hydrodynamical models, which typically yield fluid velocities between 50\% and 80\% of the speed of light.
+From a phenomenological perspective, such fluid velocities appear unrealistic.

+In the blast-wave approach, the fluid velocity is constrained to remain above the speed of sound, which can reach up to $c_s \cong 0.6$ for the QGP~\cite{Borsnyi2010,Bazavov2014}.
+In contrast, hydrodynamical models—where the fluid expansion is governed by pressure waves—restrict the velocity to remain below the speed of sound.
+Furthermore, the simplifications adopted in the present calculations, such as modelling freeze-out through a narrow cylindrical shell containing the fluid, may artificially increase the velocity due to the higher energy density involved in the expansion.
+Another important factor is the assumption that the QGP behaves as a pionic fluid, with the mass of the fluid quasi-particle equal to the pion mass.
+If instead the effective mass is taken as $m \cong 2.7$~GeV, the fluid velocity decreases to $u=0.8$.

-In addition to the differing physical constraints intrinsic to the blast-wave and hydrodynamical approaches, this work adopts several simplifications aimed at deriving analytical expressions that enable connections with the complex-$q$ formalism.
-The assumption of a freeze-out surface with the fluid concentrated in a narrow cylindrical shell enhances the energy density and artificially increases the fluid velocity.
-The further assumption of a constant fluid velocity, independent of the radial coordinate $r$, also contributes to this overestimation.
-These constraints can be lifted in future numerical implementations.
-Aside from these considerations, another central aspect is the assumption that the QGP is a pionic fluid, corresponding to a mass of the fluid quasi-particle equal to the pion mass.
-If this effective mass is $m \cong 2.7$~GeV, the fluid velocity reduces to $u=0.8$.
+Beyond these physical constraints, the analytical framework employed here relies on several idealisations aimed at establishing a manageable connection with the complex-$q$ formalism.
+The assumption of a freeze-out surface concentrated in a narrow cylindrical shell artificially increases the energy density and, consequently, the velocity.
+Similarly, the adoption of a constant fluid velocity, independent of the radial coordinate $r$, also contributes to an overestimation.
+These assumptions can be relaxed in future numerical implementations.
+Accordingly, the present work should be regarded as a first attempt to describe the nuclear modification factor as a dynamical effect, with substantial refinements still required in the theoretical framework.